-There is the most unusual formation, which is made up of Monterey Shale just east of the fault line.
+The most unusual formation is made up of Monterey Shale just east of the fault line.
 The Monterey Formation is an oil-rich, layered marine siltstone that is locally interbedded with volcanic ashes.
 Slumps and tilted beds are found all along the coast of Southern California.

 The Monterey Formation is approximately 10 million years older than the San Mateo sandstone.
 It is believed that it was brought into contact here by the vertical movement of the Cristianitos fault.